 As previously mentioned, your bot will likely encounter some unusual or challenging responses from users.
 Make sure there’s an input in place for when your chatbot doesn’t understand a user’s response or what they want.
 It can be something as simple as, “I’m sorry, I’m not sure what you mean.
 Can you try rephrasing your question?”

-The best chatbots — and companies — are constantly evolving.
+The best companies are constantly evolving.
 Even once you’ve designed, tested, and resolved initial issues with your chatbot, that doesn’t mean the job is done.
-It’s critically important to continue to collect and analyze data from your chatbot regularly to determine what’s working and what’s not and to improve where you can.
+It’s critically important to continue to collect and analyze data regularly to determine what’s working and what’s not and to improve where you can.
 This will ensure that your customer experience is always in-touch with what users are looking for and meets their expectations.

-Thinking about getting a chatbot?
 Check out our voice chatbot page to see what we have to offer.
-Not sure what chatbot features are right for your business?
+Not sure what features are right for your business?
 Our experts can help!
 Reach out to the Beyond Voice team using our contact form to learn more.